troclaux/notes/aws.md

 - `Version`: the version of the policy language, defined by date
 - `ID`: optional identifier for the policy
 - `Statement`: contains individual permission rules
-  - `"Sid": "AllowListBuckets"`: unique identifier for this permission block
+  - `"Sid": "AllowListBuckets"` (Statement ID): unique identifier for this permission block
   - `Effect`: defines if this permission is allowed or not
   - `"Action": "s3:GetObject"`: allows the use to list objects in the root of the specified S3 bucket
   - `Resource`: list of resources to which the actions apply